 The woman became so involved in helping others cope with their sorrows that she eventually let go of her own.
 She would later come to understand that it was the quest to find the magical mustard seed that drove away her suffering.”

-While it is not advisable to knock on stranger’s doors asking if they need help or support, it is feasible to maybe pick up the phone and speak to a friend or neighbour who is struggling.
+While it may not be advisable to knock on stranger’s doors asking if they need help or support, it is feasible to maybe pick up the phone and speak to a friend or neighbour who is struggling.
 If emotional support is not your strength, then possibly provide some practical help like helping a friend or neighbour with something around their home.
 It is amazing how therapeutic it can be to help another especially when we are in pain.
 Life is a great leveler and just knowing what other people have been through can help to ease our own pain.
 You might even find some helpful tips on how to move beyond your own grief from those who have travelled a similar path.
 Negative emotions are a bit like stray cats, if you don’t feed them they won’t stay.

 Wishing you all the best in your journey